cetic/zwave2mqtt/README.md

 # zwave2mqtt

-This project allow to deploy zwave sensor network on raspberry pi 0w with docker and docker-compose
+This project allow to deploy zwave sensor network on raspberry pi 0w with docker and docker-compose.
+To manage all data collected, one local brocker is installed (mosquitto).

 ## Getting Started